Skip to content

 Who should not attempt extended fasting?

 This list is not optional.
-Do not attempt extended fasting if you are pregnant or breastfeeding, have type 1 diabetes (or take glucose-lowering medication), have a current or past eating disorder, are underweight or low on muscle, or take any medication that must be taken with food.
+Do not attempt extended fasting if you are pregnant or breastfeeding, have type 1 diabetes or any insulin-treated diabetes, take any glucose-lowering medication (insulin, sulfonylureas, or SGLT2 inhibitors), have a current or past eating disorder or disordered-eating history, are underweight or low on muscle, or take any medication that must be taken with food.
+Two of those deserve naming rather than listing.
+If you take insulin or a sulfonylurea, fasting risks hypoglycaemia, and dose adjustment is a medical decision, not a self-experiment.
+If you take an SGLT2 inhibitor, prolonged fasting is a documented trigger for euglycaemic diabetic ketoacidosis — dangerous precisely because blood glucose can look normal while ketoacidosis develops, and the risk persists for days after stopping the drug (PMC8962204).
 Anyone in those groups, or with a chronic condition, should talk to a doctor before changing their eating pattern at all.
+Nothing in this article is medical advice or a substitute for individual clinical assessment.
 Mild, temporary side effects — headache, fatigue, irritability in the first few attempts — are common as the body adapts; anything beyond that is a signal to stop and seek advice.

 How does cold and movement add to the effect?

 Two cheap levers stack onto a fast without much extra effort.
 Easy fasted cardio raises AMPK, as covered above — a walk in your fasting window does double duty.
-And a brief cold finish at the end of a fast triggers cold-shock proteins that, mechanistically, work alongside the cellular cleanup to handle misfolded proteins.
+The cold claim needs demoting.
+It is often said that a brief cold finish at the end of a fast triggers cold-shock proteins that work alongside cellular cleanup to handle misfolded proteins.
+Cold-shock proteins such as RBM3 are real and are genuinely upregulated by cold — but the link between them and autophagy comes from mouse brain and cultured-cell work, where RBM3 rose in autophagy-deficient brains (“Cold shock protein RBM3 is upregulated in the autophagy-deficient brain,” PMID 36601325) — a relationship considerably more tangled than “cold boosts cleanup.”
+No human study shows that a cold shower increases autophagy.
+Treat it as an unverified add-on you may enjoy, not a lever.
 Both are gentle additions, not requirements, and neither should be pushed into discomfort — the goal is a nudge, not an ordeal.

 What ties this together is that autophagy isn’t a standalone trick; it’s one input into metabolic flexibility.
 Pairing modest fasting windows with consistent sleep, easy movement, and adequate protein in your eating window is what turns it from a stunt into a durable system.
 Lifting hard around food builds the muscle you can then afford to maintain through fasted stretches — the “build the good, recycle the worn-out” rhythm that makes the whole thing sustainable.